-Working in conjunction with DOC, Project Janszoon completed a stoat trapping network over the central and southern 16,000 ha of the Park in early 2014.
-It is the largest stoat trapping network undertaken by a private trust in New Zealand.
+Project Janszoon began installing the stoat trapping network at the top of the Park in 2013.
+Four years later, working with DOC, the Abel Tasman Birdsong Trust and Air New Zealand, over 85% of the project area is stoat trapped.
+This represents the largest stoat trapping network undertaken by a private trust in New Zealand.

 Visit our YouTube channel to watch the story of the return of kākāriki and kākā to this area.

 Project Janszoon is always talking to groups who are researching new technologies for pest control.
-A commercial scale trial of new, self-resetting traps has been undertaken in the Park.
-We are keen to offer other opportunities for organisations to trial emerging products as part of our commitment to helping develop new pest control technologies.
+We are keen to offer opportunities for organisations to trial emerging products as part of our commitment to helping develop new pest control technologies.
 At times Project Janszoon works with ZIP (Zero Invasive Predators).
 You can follow some of their predator control initiatives through ZIP.